Rajat-Rathaur/to-do-app/README.md

 then do npm start on frontend
 and do node index.js on backend

+You can change databse and attach yours also by changing .env file in backend

 although signin and signup are working But in case signup doesn't work use below credentails for signin